-While they may look deceptively simple, baby carriers are well-thought out, right down to the ergonomics.
+While they may look deceptively simple, the best baby carriers are well-thought out, right down to the ergonomics.

 To avoid buying a product that does your baby more harm than good, you should look over this list of what to consider before making your purchase.

 - Safety: You don’t want to end up hurting your baby’s hips or back with something inappropriate.
 For infants, avoid narrow-based carriers that allow your child’s legs to hang straight down without any support (source).
 You’re better off finding one that has a wide seat that offers leg support.

 - Whether you want long-term use: You don’t have to settle for something that will only see your child through one phase of their lives.
 Many carriers offer multiple positions, like forward or rear facing, so as your child is ready for the next phase, you don’t have to purchase a new one.
 Some can accommodate all the way up to 40 pounds.

 - Durability: Remember that old saying that you get what you pay for?
 It’s worth remembering when you go baby carrier shopping.
 Cheap options may not hold up well when it comes to the zippers, velcro, and stitching.

 - Comfort: Both you and your baby need to be comfortable.
 You’ll want a breathable fabric that won’t have you both a sweaty mess, enough padding, and no random zippers or velcro strips rubbing you both raw.

 - Ease of use: You may find the most comfortable and affordable baby carrier on the market, but if it’s too complicated to use, it’s worthless.
 You won’t use it if trying to put it on leaves you fighting tears of frustration — that may sound dramatic, but as a new mom, your hormones and sleep deprivation will have your emotions all over the place.